Q. What is Cisco DNA Center?

-● Platform: Cisco DNA Center provides an open, extensible platform that Cisco partners can use to create value-added applications that build on the native capabilities of Cisco DNA Center.
+● DevOps: Cisco DNA Center provides an open, extensible platform that Cisco partners can use to create value-added applications that build on the native capabilities of Cisco DNA Center.
 Such applications can simplify IT workflows, integrate with other technologies such as WAN and data-center technologies, and even interact with third-party network equipment.